REAL Older Women Are Reverent, Self-controlled, Teachers

 The Apostle Paul provides a great list of things to teach.
 Before you start, you can ask yourself some basic questions like the following:

-- Being subject to her own husband - What if he is an untrustworthy jerk?
+• Being subject to her husband - What if he is an untrustworthy jerk?

 You may have doubts that God is calling you to teach younger women.
-If so, remember, it is easier to say no than yes to this opportunity.
+If so, remember that it is easier to say no than to say yes to this opportunity.
 Ask God to reveal His desire for you.
-And remember, it is God who is offering you this great opportunity to serve Him through your teaching.
-His will and plan will take place.
-He is so gracious that He allows us to receive credit for the work He is doing – all we are asked to do is trust Him and do what He asks.
+And remember, it is God who is offering you this excellent opportunity to serve Him through your teaching.
+His will and plan will come to pass.
+He is so gracious that He allows us to receive credit for the work He is doing—all we are asked to do is trust Him and do what He asks.

-If you do believe God wants you to teach, then ask God to make each of these truths real to you through His Word, your past, and other’s experience.
+If you do believe God wants you to teach, then ask God to make each of these truths real to you through His Word, your past, and others’ experiences.
 Ask Him to reveal ways to teach younger women from your mistakes as well as your victories.